dunhamlab/PacRAT/README.md

 #### Running locally

 Scripts can run locally, although we recommend using a cluster/job submission system to optimize memory usage.
 To set up your environment, install [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and ensure it is working on your computer.
 Once Anaconda is installed, you should be able to run the `driver_msa.sh` script.
-If you run the Python script on its own (without using the `driver_msa.sh` script, be sure to load the environment `conda env create --file msaccs_env.yml` and `conda activate msa_ccs` beforehand to ensure all packages are installed and on the correct version.
+If you run the Python script on its own (without using the `driver_msa.sh` script, be sure to load the environment `conda env create --file msaccs_env.yml` and `conda activate msa_ccs` beforehand to ensure all packages are installed, compatible, and activated.

 (Updated 5/15/2021)
 The msa_pacbio.py script utilizes the multiple sequence aligner, [MUSCLE](https://www.drive5.com/muscle/downloads.htm) and Needle through